 Common criticisms of dot voting

-Alas, nothing is perfect.
-For all its advantages, dot voting does have some weaknesses you should be aware of.
+Of course, nothing is perfect.
+Despite all its advantages, dot voting does have some weaknesses you should be aware of.

 Dot voting works best when everyone has a chance to vote without outside pressure.
 This allows for all voices to be heard and given equal weight in the decision-making process.

 However, if discussion or lobbying occurs before or during a vote, one individual could skew the results by persuading others to support their favored option.
-This is especially problematic if you are trying to avoid the HIPPO effect (or just the loudest person in the room effect).
+This is especially problematic if you are trying to avoid the HIPPO effect.

 To prevent this, enforce a silent vote and consider implementing a voting order.
 For instance, you could assign junior members of the group to vote first so they are not influenced by senior team members’ opinions.